pxlsspace/Pxls/developer.md

 ## Lookup Hooks

 Hooks are objects that provide extra functionality for lookups.
-In the example, `data` supplied to `get` would be lookup information, while properies in `css` are assigned to their values.
+In the example, `data` supplied to `get` would be lookup information, while properties in `css` are assigned to their values.

 ```js
 App.lookup.registerHook({